Sunday, January 12, 2020

 CLICK ON IMAGE TO ENLARGE

-Stivers also worked for the toy manufacturer Hasbro during the 1970's.
-His colorful packaging art on their products are not only greatly admired but eagerly sought after by G.I.
+Stivers also worked for the toy manufacturer Hasbro during the 1970s.
+His colorful packaging art on their products are not only greatly admired, but eagerly sought after by G.I.
 Joe collectors.

 Avon published Charles Mercer's Promise Morning in September, 1967, and I've yet to find an earlier paperback with Stivers' art on it.
-Charles Mercer, a WWII veteran, was for most of his life an editor at Putnam, off and on that is since 1949, and when he wasn't pouring over someone else's manuscript he was hammering out his own, eventually producing 12 non-fiction books and 17 novels, including a bestseller in 1956.
+Mercer, a WWII veteran, was for most of his life an editor at Putnam, off and on that is since 1949, and when he wasn't pouring over someone else's manuscript he was hammering out his own, eventually producing 12 non-fiction books and 17 novels, including a bestseller in 1956.
 Rachel Cade, like its thematic sequel Promise Morning, was a powerful fictional account of real events in the African Congo.

 It was likely that Stivers was instructed by his art director to use a variation of the composition that was already on the hardcover edition of Frank Elli's real-life inspired prison novel The Riot (Coward-McCann, 1966), while formulating his own "Up Yours" cover art for the forthcoming January, 1968, Avon paperback edition.
 To me it's a significant improvement over Paul Bacon's earlier design, but to each his own prison yard I guess.